Minorway/Q-GAT_for_Robust_Construction_of_GRN/README.md

 ```

 ### Datasets
 We use the public $E. coli$ and $S. cerevisiae$ datasets from the DREAM5 challenge [1] in our article, where data3 is $E. coli$ and data4 is $S. cerevisiae$.
-The datasets are available at (Google driver)[https://drive.google.com/file/d/1AGOu3L3UKonSKwCprAZmt1gbPzwhE2IL/view?usp=share_link]
+The datasets are available at [https://drive.google.com/file/d/1AGOu3L3UKonSKwCprAZmt1gbPzwhE2IL/view?usp=share_link].

 ## Contact
 If you have any questions about our work, please contact the following email address: